bmc/covid19/README.md

 ## Data Layout

-It assumes the existence of a (not-checked-in) `data` subdirectory.
+They assume the existence of a (not-checked-in) `data` subdirectory.
-Here's the assumed layout:
+Here's the required layout:

 ```
 data/